Many people travel

 and friendly.
 It is an excellent destination for budget-minded

 travelers.
-Utilizing the buses is an excellent way to get
+Utilizing the buses is a great way to get

 around the country.
 A ticket halfway across the country